ansariomar/mycircuitcan/Final Project Folder/Final Project README.md

       myword = ""; // reset myword to a blank string for next word }
     ```
-    program now understands that the a word is a command for an action.
+    the program now understands that the a word is a command for an action.
 Now time to test the limits.